What is a leasehold?

-If you've exhausted the options above, you can apply to the First-Tier Tribunal (FTT; Property Chamber – Residential Property).
+If you've exhausted the options above, you can apply to the First-Tier Tribunal (Property Chamber – Residential Property), or FTT.
 This tribunal is independent of the Government and will listen (at a hearing) to both sides of an argument before making a decision.

 Any leaseholder or freeholder can take a case to the FTT – there's no requirement to be a member of any particular scheme.
-If you want to get any help and advice before applying, you can go to the Leasehold Advisory Service or Citizens Advice.
+If you want help or advice before applying, you can go to the Leasehold Advisory Service or Citizens Advice.

-If you're unhappy with the decision you may be able to appeal to a different tribunal – the Upper Tribunal (Lands Chamber) – but you'll need to have applied to the FTT first.
+If you're unhappy with the decision, you may be able to appeal to a different tribunal – the Upper Tribunal (Lands Chamber) – but you'll need to have first applied to the FTT.

-You must ask the First-Tier Tribunal for permission to appeal and you must do this within 28 days of the decision.
+You must ask the FTT for permission to appeal and you must do this within 28 days of its decision.
 It may decide to reopen the case itself rather than pass it to the Upper Tribunal.

-If your case is complex, involves a legal principle or is in respect of a large financial sum then it may be transferred to the Upper Tribunal without you making an appeal.
-The Government appeals site has more information on how to appeal a decision.
+If your case is complex, hinges on a legal argument or is in respect of a large financial sum, then it may be transferred to the Upper Tribunal without you making an appeal.
+The Government appeals site has more information on how to appeal against a decision.